Shan-Vision05/F1-Starting-Grid/README.md

     6. loadtexbmp.c has a function to load .bmp files as a texture

+What's Left to do:

+    1. Rear wing, halo for the car is pending.
+Adding new texture to car body..

+    2. Adding Trees ( I've already looked into it), people, gravel texture and people (pit crew)

+    3. Increase more detail to the scene.

+    4. Add functionality for the start lights to go out.

-Time Taken for this assigment: ~ 15+ Hours (including all kinds of formatting, Trial & Error)
+Time Taken for this assigment: ~ 25+ Hours (including all kinds of formatting, Trial & Error)